AetherialMist/JavaLearning/chapter-000/lesson-000/README.md

 There will also be a lot of new acronyms, multiple words shorted to just a few capital letters, in this guide.
 Acronyms have a special section in the [terminology](../../terminology.md) page.

+Throughout the guide I will also use "lesson" and "section" interchangeably.

 ## Conversation

 I will occasionally have a conversation pretending to be you talking to me.
 I promise I'm not crazy, at least not in my